 Above the tomb is an elaborate wooden tester by Hugh Herland.
 The arches terminate in half-angels as pendants.
 The soffit has a rich ribbed vault of six bays with cusping and bosses carved with human and beast-heads, many of which are missing.
 Four large enamelled shields (showing the cross of St George and the arms of France and England quarterly) remain on the south side of the tomb chest.

 A state sword, seven feet long, was traditionally associated with this king and was kept near his tomb for many centuries.
 Also a shield covered with canvas and black leather, now much mutilated.

 During the Great War the effigy was stored in the crypt of the Chapter House.
 Both effigy and tester were evacuated to a country house during the Second World War.

 Tomb dimensions in metres: length 2.90. width 1.35. height 1.70.

-The funeral effigy, state sword and the shield, formerly in the Abbey Museum, will be on show in the new Jubilee Galleries, due to open in mid 2018.
+The funeral effigy, state sword and the shield will be on show in the new Jubilee Galleries, due to open in mid 2018.

 Philippa of Hainault